spacixcloud/masterkit/README.md

 * This software is provided for educational use only!
 The author will not be held responsible for any illegal activity by you.
 By using this software, you agree to these terms.

-## This Is Made By Void Syntax And Shadow Using And Publishing without any permision cause strikes!
+## This Is Made By Void Syntax And Darinda Using And Publishing without any permision cause strikes!

-#### Thanks to Original Author of the Tools used in hackingtoolkit
+#### Thanks to Original Author of the Tools Is Void Syntax And Darinda used in hackingtoolkit

 <img src ="https://img.shields.io/badge/Important-notice-red" />
 <h4>Please Don't Use for illegal Activity</h4>